VelociraptorCZE/MapCollection/README.md

 ### keys()

-Returns all keys in array.
+Returns all keys as array.

 ```python
 mapCollection.keys()